University of Montana Blog

 Our standard campus tour is always a crowd favorite.
-These 90-minute walking tours cover most of campus, including a welcome introduction and a stop at our Turner Residence Hall showroom.
-Share your academic interests when registering for a tour, and Admissions will help customize your visit to explore specific programs, interact with faculty and gain insights into your future studies.
+These 90-minute walking tours start with a welcome presentation and cover most of campus, including a a stop at our Knowles Residence Hall showroom and Washington-Grizzly Stadium.
+Share your academic interests when registering for a tour, and Admissions will help customize your visit to explore specific programs, interact with faculty and have time with resource offices.
+We can also arrange for tours of our Missoula College River or West campuses by request.

-These special tours are similar to the daily visits but are only available to incoming Grizzlies who’ve applied and been admitted to the University.
-This means you’ll tour campus with future classmates and dive deeper into your college life with a tour catered for inbound students.
+These special tours, offered on select days and times from November through June, are similar to the daily visits but are only available to incoming Grizzlies who’ve applied and been admitted.
+This means you’ll tour our campus with future classmates and dive deeper into your college life with this tour catered specifically to you.
+Admitted Student Information Sessions include lunch in The Lodge Dining Center, so you can get a taste of your dining options when you’re a part of our campus community.

 School groups, gaggles of peers and sleuths of bears are welcome to enjoy a customized group tour with advance notice.
 Schedule your group visit!